 When it comes to injuries and how we can implement nutrition to speed up the recovery process, I feel that the everyday habits and strategies we already have in place can only help to ease the PAIN of change/injury.
 Prioritize your nutrition and continue to “Be Strong, Be Mobile” with Coach Matt Pippin!
-For more information, check out my website or connect with me on Facebook or Instagram.
+For more information, connect with me on Instagram.
 Feel free to send me your questions via email at firstname.lastname@example.org.
 Also pictures were provided by content located on Precision Nutrition where you can go to get a complete infographic of these topics.

 “The right food and supplements can speed up injury recovery.
 This is important - but often ignored.” - John Berardi

 Nutrition for Injury Recovery: Part 1.
 (2017, March 14).
 Retrieved May 29, 2017, from http://www.precisionnutrition.com/nutrition-for-injury-part-1

 Healing & Health Through Amino Acids! (n.d.).
 Retrieved May 29, 2017, from http://www.drramsey.com/healing-health-amino-acids/